 Businesses have the option to take advantage of overseas opportunities without leaving their domestic location-or establishing a costly foreign entity.

 Entity establishment restricts firms’ flexibility both at home and abroad.
-Conversely, International PEO (professional employer organization) affords businesses the flexibility they need to adapt quickly to market changes-an essential consideration given COVID-19’s unpredictability.
+Conversely, a global Employer of Record affords businesses the flexibility they need to adapt quickly to market changes-an essential consideration given COVID-19’s unpredictability.

-International PEO does not require firms to establish an entity.
+An Employer of Record solution does not require firms to establish an entity.
 Quite the opposite: this solution comes without the overhead attached to entity establishment, saving firms up to 60%, compared to entity establishment.
 Additionally, businesses can hire essential employees in a matter of days and operate in their new market in the same time frame.
 This accelerated time-to-market virtually eliminates missed opportunity costs, and gets businesses up and running 90% faster than entity establishment.
-International PEO’s biggest distinction from entity establishment remains its flexibility.

 Because businesses do not need to set up a permanent presence through an entity, they can quickly and seamlessly exit any market just as quickly as they entered.
 This adaptability means firms are able to test a market before hiring multiple employees or committing to more time there, while exploring opportunities in other markets or allocating funds to domestic pursuits.
 With no additional teardown time or fees, companies enter other markets while ending operations in their initial international market, if needed.